Instructions for Writing Reflective Essays

 In the main body of the reflective essay, the student discusses how he/she developed as an information professional, and demonstrates how he/she became proficient in the two learning outcomes.
-For each learning outcome, the student uses 500-600 words to demonstrate their understanding of the learning outcome, and use 2 course artifacts to support their competency in each of them.
+For each learning outcome, the student uses 500-600 words to demonstrate their understanding of the learning outcome, and use two course artifacts to support their competency in each of them.

-As a concluding piece of the essay, the student will include his/her stance or philosophy of the information profession.
+As a concluding piece of the essay, the student will include their stance or philosophy of the information profession.
 The student will gird the philosophy piece using readings of the research, professional literature, personal experiences, and the learning outcomes.
-Students can address questions like: What is an information professional?; What are the characteristics, qualities and knowledge that will be most important to you as an information professional?
+Students can address questions like: What is an information professional?
+What are the characteristics, qualities and knowledge that will be most important to you as an information professional?

 Use of writing in the first person is encouraged.